roitberg-group/torchani-amber/README.md

     return energies, atomic_charges
 ```

-NOTE: Currently custom models need to implement `set_strategy("pyaev")`, this
-will be fixed.

 EXPERIMENTAL: If you want to use the 'switching' feature, the model should correctly
 respect the `ensemble_values` contract.
 Energies and atomic charges must have
 an extra dim prepended in this case, which indexes the models in the network.